NCERT Solutions Class 8 Science Chapter 17 – Free PDF Download

 The planet Venus is found in the western part of the sky after sunset and is said to be known as an evening star.

-Jupiter is the largest planet in the solar system.
+Jupiter is the largest planet of the solar system.

-The group of stars that forms a recognizable pattern in the sky is known as constellation.
+The group of stars that forms a recognizable pattern in the sky is known as a constellation.

 a) Orion seems to be like a hunter.
-The three bright stars appear in the belt, while five bright stars are arranged in the form of a quadrilateral.
+The three bright stars appear in the belt, while four bright stars are arranged in the form of a quadrilateral.

 b) Ursa Major seems to be like a big dipper.
 There are four stars in the bowl of the dipper and three bright stars in the handle.

-Name the two objects other than planets, which are members of the solar system?
+11. Name two objects other than planets which are members of the solar system.

-The Asteroids are the collection of a huge number of small objects; gasses and dust are revolving around the sun.
+The Asteroids are a collection of a huge number of small objects; gases and dust revolving around the sun.
 Between the orbits of Mars and Jupiter, they occupy the large gap.
 These are not planets.
 They are the celestial bodies and are known as Asteroids.

-For locating, the pole stars in the sky, first the big dropper or the Ursa Major constellation must be found out.
+For locating, the pole stars in the sky, first the big dipper or the Ursa Major constellation must be found .
 The bowl of the big dipper consists of the four bright stars.

 Imagine the two stars at the end of this bowl.
 Then make an imaginary straight line towards the northern direction connecting these two stars.

-Do you think that all the stars in the sky moves?
+13. Do all the stars in the sky move?
 Explain.

 No, the earth rotates on its axis from west to east.
 Therefore, all the stars in the sky (except the pole star) seem to move from east to west.
 With reference to Earth, pole star in the sky does not seem to move because it is located above the axis of rotation of the Earth in the north direction.
 It seems to remain stationary at a point in the sky.

-Why is the distance between the stars expressed in light years?
-Clearly, elaborate the statement that “the star is eight light years away from the Earth.”
+14. Why is the distance between stars expressed in light years?
+What do you understand by the statement that a star is eight light-years away from the Earth?

-The distance of the star from the earth and the distance between the stars are very huge.
-It is troublesome to express these distance in kilometer (km).
-Therefore, these huge distances are expressed in light years.
-One light year is equal to the distance traveled by the light in one single year.
-One light year is equal to 9.46 x 1012 km.
+The distance of the star from the earth and the distance between the stars is very huge.
+It is troublesome to express this distance in kilometre (km).
+Therefore, these huge distances are expressed in light-years.
+One light-year is equal to the distance travelled by the light in one single year.
+One light-year is equal to 9.46 x 1012 km.

-A distance of the star from the Earth is eight light year.
-This means the distance between them is equal to the distance traveled by the light in eight years, i.e. distance of the star is 8 x (9.6 x 1012) = 7.6 x 1013 km away from Earth.
+A distance of the star from the Earth is eight light-years.
+This means the distance between them is equal to the distance travelled by the light in eight years, i.e. distance of the star is 8 x (9.6 x 1012) = 7.6 x 1013 km away from Earth.

-The radius of Jupiter is 11 times bigger than the Earth.
+15. The radius of Jupiter is 11 times the radius of the Earth.
 Calculate the ratio of the volumes of Jupiter and the Earth.
-So, how many Earth can fit the Jupiter?
+How many Earths can Jupiter accommodate?

 So, R’= 11R